sirjofri/SlateIconBrowser/Readme.md

 ## Invocation

-When the plugin is activated, there's only one window which you can open via `Tools -> Editor Icon Browser`.
+When the plugin is activated, there's only one window which you can open via `Tools -> Slate Icon Browser`.

 ## Features